 A woman’s perspective by Marieke

 I would expect there to be window shoppers on the internet as well.
-They will pick out stuff and put it in their baskets, without any intention to buy (all of it).
+They’ll pick out stuff and put it in their baskets, without any intention to buy (all of it).
 Putting stuff in their baskets is just good fun for these window shoppers.
 Their shopping needs are met solely by filling their baskets.
-Shopping cart abandonment could thus well be partly explained by online window shopping.
+Shopping cart abandonment could thus be partly explained by online window shopping.